aylanismello/curated-resources/README.md

-# curated-resources
+# the archive
-A collection of awesome things regarding React ecosystem
+A collection of awesome things

 ## One type of resource